For now, see my dads designs first Mine are futher down

 All terrain vehicles for a company who got a U.S. military contract and could not figure out the steering of these newly designed vehicles.
 They called my dad in to figure it out.

-Still working on the list.
 World first copy milling head/pre computer.
 Only now they have the same thing a computer does now.
-I saw it and it works the same way as my dads copier worked.

 Impellers for the Harrier Jet, so that you can fire bullets into the turbine and it will not effect the engines performance.